Boilers for school heating

 Making sure your boiler is operating safely is part of your overall health and safety responsibilities.

-We recommend you review your school’s health and safety systems.
+We recommend you review your school’s health, safety and wellbeing systems.

 This will help you meet the requirements of the Health and Safety at Work Act 2015.